-If you use transport of copies, then you can eliminate this overhead of handling a large number of transport requests, and change management will be easy.
+If you use the transport of copies, then you can eliminate the overhead of handling a large number of transport requests, and change management will be easy.
 Let’s try to understand this via a small example.

 - Create a TR (Customizing or Workbench) in DEV for your development activity, do not release it.

-- Create ToC (transport of copies) via SE01/SE10, specify a target as QAS, it will create blank request.
+- Create ToC (transport of copies) via SE01/SE10, specify a target as QAS, and it will create a blank request.

-- Use option to include objects from other TR, and mention original TR to get required objects.
+- Use the option to include objects from other TR, and mention the original TR to get the required objects.

 - Release ToC

 - Import it in QAS